asbjornu/developer.swedbankpay.com/_includes/payment-link.md

 timed at any specific moment." %}

 {% if show-3d-secure %}
-When dealing with credit card payments, 3-D Secure authentication of the cardholder is an essential topic.
+When dealing with card payments, 3-D Secure authentication of the cardholder is an essential topic.
-There are three alternative outcome of a credit card payment:
+There are three alternative outcome of a card payment:

 * 3-D Secure enabled - by default, 3-D Secure should be enabled,
   and Swedbank Pay will check if the card is enrolled with 3-D Secure.